-RTK and GHS 2013 Update to Hazard Communication
+RTK and GHS 2013 and 2014 Update to Hazard Communication

 You have a right to know the hazard of the chemicals you work with!
 This information is supplied through the label and the MSDS/SDS.
 See your supervisor for a copy of the information before you work with the chemical.